 Deep Impact was originally a project to have been directed by Steven Spielberg.
 However, after Armageddon was announced, Spielberg backed out and turned the project over to Mimi Leder, a director who had previously premiered on his tv series ER (1994–2009) and made one film, the unexceptional The Peacemaker (1997).
-The script, which was originally started out intended as a remake of When Worlds Collide (1951) by producers David Brown and Richard Zanuck and had been announced by them as long ago as 1978, comes from Bruce Joel Rubin, who made two afterlife fantasies Ghost (1990) and Jacob’s Ladder (1990), which both inserted some challengingly new ideas into traditional takes on afterlife themes, and Michael Tolkin, who also wrote an intriguing afterlife drama The Rapture (1991) as well as the great The Player (1992).
+The script had originally started out intended as a remake of When Worlds Collide (1951) by producers David Brown and Richard Zanuck and had been announced by them as long ago as 1978.
+The finished version comes from Bruce Joel Rubin, who made two afterlife fantasies Ghost (1990) and Jacob’s Ladder (1990), which both inserted some challengingly new ideas into traditional takes on afterlife themes, and Michael Tolkin, who also wrote an intriguing afterlife drama The Rapture (1991) as well as the great The Player (1992).

 Deep Impact starts out giving some hope that it may reverse the meteor-movie trend.
-The opening promisingly seems intended as a sly dig at the media obsession with Presidential scandal at the time the film came out (even though Deep Impact was well into production before Monica Lewinsky was propelled into a household name) with junior tv reporter Tea Leone thinking she has uncovered a juicy piece of White House scandal-mongering but instead realizing that she has accidentally uncovered plans to try and avert the disaster.
-This segues into a, if not scientifically believable, at least an exciting sequence involving a manned attempt to land on the comet.
+The opening promisingly seems intended as a sly dig at the media obsession with Presidential scandal at the time the film came out (even though Deep Impact was well into production before Monica Lewinsky was propelled into a household name) with junior tv reporter Téa Leoni thinking she has uncovered a juicy piece of White House scandal-mongering but instead realising that she has accidentally uncovered plans to try and avert the disaster.
+This segues into an, if not scientifically believable, at least exciting sequence involving a manned attempt to land on the comet.
 The climax of the film also has some fine mass disaster effects sequences.

 (I don’t know if it is just my perverted mind or what, but for some reason whenever I heard the title of the film it kept making me think more of a 1970s porn film than a mega-budget disaster spectacle.
 You know:– “She couldn’t find sexual satisfaction until she met Joe and discovered fourteen inches … of Deep Impact.”)